If you think mince is just a budget cut of meat with very little nutritional benefit, think again!

 What’s ACTUALLY in mince, and which one is better for you?

 “It’s versatile, it’s easy to cook, it’s tasty and it’s nutritious.
 It’s high in iron and zinc and you get protein from it too.
 That’s a myth that butchers are making mince just to use up leftovers.”

 Nutritionist Cheree Sheldon agrees, saying our bodies really benefit from a meaty mince boost!

-“The mince of red meat is rich in iron, zinc, and B12 which helps us have more energy and concentrate.
+“The red meat is rich in iron, zinc, and B12 which helps us have more energy and concentrate.
 Mince from turkey provide tryptophan, which can help us feel happier!,” she told The Healthy Mummy.

 Which Mince Is Best?

 In terms of the nutritional value, you may be surprised to learn which mince comes out as the winner.

 “If you were to look at lowest in calories and lowest in fat it is kangaroo by a long shot!,” Cheree says.
 “Next in line would be chicken, and the ‘loser’ would be regular beef mince.

 “However, I feel the cooking methods will make a difference, as will the meats that the butcher uses.”

 This all depends on what recipe you’re making – some require a little more fat, while others work well with lean mince.